tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 Even with these challenges, don't neglect or minimize inline links.
 They're how many users simply navigate content.
 Why?
 The web has driven this behavior into our brains.

-The web teaches us navigate this way because our searches typically follow this pattern: we google something, land on a page, become disatisfied, jump back to google's results, click to another page, click links within the page, and move to another page as we search for the right information.
+The web teaches us navigate this way because our searches typically follow this pattern: we google something, land on a page, become dissatisfied, jump back to google's results, click to another page, click links within the page, and move to another page as we search for the right information.

 Even if we don't *always* operate in this mode, the many times we do operate in this mode condition us to act this way even when we're not on the web.
 We rarely navigate via the sidebar because we're so used to jumping across different websites (clicking back and forward on different google results) instead of moving within the same system using a logical sidebar.